OliviaRodri/CEA_DEEP_LEARNING/branch_larrydodson.md

    What is a Food Desert?

-  The USDA defines living in a food desert as: Living more than one mile from a supermarket in urban/suburban areas, and more than 10 miles from a supermarket in rural areas.
+  The USDA defines living in a food desert as: Living more than one mile from a supermarket in urban/suburban areas, and more than 10 miles from a supermarket in rural areas. (*Cite this*)

    The deliverables are:
    - Deliverable 1: Presentation